 Getting affordable insurance

-The good news is that there are specialist providers of motor trade insurance policies for those who are under the age of 25.
+The good news is that there are specialist providers of young motor traders insurance.

-Some ways to cut down the cost of insurance include –
+Some ways to cut down the cost of motor trade insurance include –

 - Paying for your policy upfront - Paying for your policy upfront will cost more initially but it will put you in a position to negotiate a lower premium.
 It might not always be affordable but if you can pay annually rather than monthly then you should fight to get the lowest rate possible.